lohitha-mada/Coffee-Shop-Sales-Analysis/README.md

 **Dataset Used**

-he dataset was collected from Kaggle.com < a href-"https://www.kaggle.com/datasets/ahmedabbas757/coffee-sales">
+The dataset was collected from Kaggle.com - "https://www.kaggle.com/datasets/ahmedabbas757/coffee-sales"